luca-heltai/numerical-analysis-2020-2021/README.md

 (sending an email to numerical-analysis-2020-2021+subscribe@googlegroups.com is sufficient)

-If you are following the course, please (FILL THIS FORM)[https://forms.gle/8DyESWnfCmXMei3h8].
+If you are following the course, please [FILL THIS FORM](https://forms.gle/8DyESWnfCmXMei3h8).

 ## Syllabus 2020-2021